Co-creation: Tinkering

 O'Hern and Rindfleisch describe what they call "tinkering" as having fewer open contributions than "collaborating".
 Customers are allowed to tinker with the product, but only in certain ways, and to make their creations available to others, but only under certain conditions.
 They give the examples of mods for video games and public APIs.
 Whether or not the user creations are incorporated into the official product is decided by the firm, so selection is firm-led.

 Co-designing

 "Co-designing", as described by O'Hern and Rindfleisch, is a type of co-creation process in which a number of customers, the "co-designers", submit product designs to the firm, with a larger group of customers selecting which designs the firm will produce.
 With co-designing, there are often relatively strict submission requirements, so it is categorized as having fixed contribution.
 They give the example of Threadless, a website selling user-designed T-shirts, which typically accepted two percent of customer submissions for product designs.
 Another example can be Lego which has introduced the "Lego Ideas" platform to rope in the users to contribute a newer design.
-And once the design garners 10,000 followers, Lego actually brings it on their Lego store shelves which is also an ideal example for co-creation.
+Once the design garners 10,000 supporters, Lego forwards the idea to the expert review phase.
+If selected by the experts at Lego, they actually bring it on their Lego store shelves.
+As this shows there are also hybrids of different co-creation types.
+In this case the Lego Ideas platform includes parts of co-designing and submitting because the customer and the company choose the final product.